hungcq/knowledge-repo/language/english-grammar-in-use-intermediate.md

     - Sth has been finished.
 We are thinking about the result of the activity (the painted bedroom), not the activity itself.
     - Describe how much, how many or how many times (for completed actions)
     - Use for verbs that can't be in -ing form (except want and mean that can be used with present perfect continuous)
+    - Use with "always"

+### 12. "For" & "since" usages & special cases in present perfect tense